Applied Mathematics

 Dec 2025 graduates - Mon Dec 15, 2024

-Ensure that your advisor and reader(s) email Candida Hall (Candida_Hall@Brown.edu) with approval of the thesis and presentation prior to this deadline.
-Be sure to also email a final, archival version of your thesis in pdf format to Candida.
+Ensure that your advisor and reader(s) email Duncan Steeples (duncan_steeples@brown.edu) with approval of the thesis and presentation prior to this deadline.
+Be sure to also email a final, archival version of your thesis in pdf format to Duncan.

 Honors Thesis Guidelines: